acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>And now with the code working.</span>
 </div>

 Even though my test cases are automated, they are not completely automatic since I validate the results manually, for example, watching the kunai being redirected for the previous case.
-This obviously doesn't scale well when having multiple test cases and when working with other developers.
+This obviously doesn't scale well when having multiple test cases.

-Of course, after having the initial test, I wanted another to see how the redirect behaves in different directions and... what happens if I make a loop?
+_After having the initial test, I wanted another to see how the redirect behaves in different directions and... what happens if I make a loop?_

 <div class="post-image">
 <video width="100%" controls>